How to Do an Interval Workout

 Interval Track Workout in Iten, Kenya

 Interval workouts, quality sessions, hard days, are the counterbalance to easy days in a training plan.
-'Workouts' as they're known for short generally consist of a warm-up, the main set (which contains the sets, reps, intervals), and a cooldown.
-Examples could be something like 12x400m reps, 10x1 kilometer intervals, a 6 mile tempo, Hill reps, etc.
+‘Workouts’ as they’re known for short generally consist of a warm-up, the main set (which contains the sets, reps, intervals), and a cooldown.
+Examples could be something like 12x400m reps, 10×1 kilometer intervals, a 6 mile tempo, Hill reps, etc.

 Let’s go over how to set up the workout and how to properly execute each step!